The treatment for anorexia nervosa usually involves a combination of psychological therapy and supervised weight gain.

 Physical health – as well as weight – is monitored closely.
-The height of children and young people will also be regularly checked to make sure they are developing as expected.
+The height of children and young people will also be regularly checked to make sure they're developing as expected.

-Only small amounts of food will be expected to be eaten at first, gradually increasing as the body becomes used to dealing with normal amounts.
+To begin with, the person will be given small amounts of food to eat, with the amount gradually increasing as their body gets used to dealing with normal amounts.

 The eventual aim is to have a regular eating pattern, with three meals a day, possibly with vitamin and mineral supplements.

-An outpatient target is an average gain of 0.5kg a week.
-In a specialist unit, the aim will usually be to gain an average of around 0.5-1.0kg a week.
+An outpatient target is an average gain of 0.5kg (1.1lbs) a week.
+In a specialist unit, the aim will usually be to gain an average of around 0.5-1kg (1.1-2.2lbs) a week.

 See treating malnutrition for more information about what gaining weight at home or in hospital may involve.

-Occasionally, someone with anorexia may refuse treatment even though they are severely ill and their life is at risk.
+Occasionally, someone with anorexia may refuse treatment even though they're severely ill and their life is at risk.

-As a last resort in these cases, doctors may decide to admit the person to hospital for compulsory treatment under the Mental Health Act.
-This is sometimes known as "sectioning" or being "sectioned".
+In these cases, as a last resort doctors may decide to admit the person to hospital for compulsory treatment under the Mental Health Act.
+This is sometimes known as sectioning or being sectioned.

 Treating additional problems

-In addition to the main treatments mentioned above, other health problems caused by your anorexia will also need to be treated.
+As well as the main treatments mentioned above, other health problems caused by anorexia will also need to be treated.

-If you make yourself vomit regularly, you will be given dental hygiene advice to help prevent stomach acid damaging the enamel on your teeth.
+If you make yourself vomit regularly, you'll be given dental hygiene advice to help prevent stomach acid damaging the enamel on your teeth.

-You may also be told to avoid acidic foods and mouth washes.
-You will also be advised to visit a dentist regularly so they can check for any problems.
+Avoiding acidic foods and mouth washes may be recommended.
+You'll also be advised to visit a dentist regularly so they can check for any problems.

-If you have been taking laxatives or diuretics in an attempt to lose weight, you will be advised to reduce them gradually so your body can adjust.
-This is because stopping them suddenly can cause problems such as nausea and constipation.
+If you've been taking laxatives or diuretics in an attempt to lose weight, you'll be advised to reduce them gradually so your body can adjust.
+Stopping them suddenly can cause problems such as nausea and constipation.

-Medication alone is not usually effective in treating anorexia.
-It is usually only used in combination with the measures mentioned above to treat associated psychological problems, such as obsessive compulsive disorder (OCD) or depression.
+Medication alone isn't usually effective in treating anorexia.
+It's often only used in combination with the measures mentioned above to treat associated psychological problems, such as obsessive compulsive disorder (OCD) or depression.

-Two of the main types of medication used in people with anorexia are:
+Two of the main types of medication used to treat people with anorexia are:

-SSRIs tend to be avoided until you have started to gain weight as the risk of more serious side effects is increased in people who are severely underweight.
-They are only used cautiously in young people under 18.
+SSRIs tend to be avoided until a person with anorexia has started to gain weight because the risk of more serious side effects is increased in people who are severely underweight.
+The drugs are only used cautiously in young people under the age of 18.